 It’s a fitting reaction, too, because the album seems to be about making music.
 The visions of the higher dream within the artist’s eyes or mind are transformed, in the artist’s hands, into songs.

 Lilac About Thy Crown is about the relationship that a songwriter has with inspiration, as well as with the seed-idea, the newborn song itself, and finally the song when it is finished and ready to leave the writer behind.
-“Oh, the merry world around me,” Daniel sings as the song begins, “through windows I spy juniper / At times the beauty stuns me / and sets me toward the ground.”
-Having drawn in the life-breath of the world he moves in, the artist is moved to turn to the soil and make something beautiful of his own.
-“Oh, when the season greets me,” goes a later verse, “I’ll ring out like a hammer / No place will be unknowing / No word will be untrue.”
+“The merry world around me,” Daniel sings as the song begins, “through windows I spy juniper / At times the beauty stuns me / and sets me toward the ground.”
+Having drawn in the life-breath of the world, the artist turns to the soil, to make something beautiful of his own.
+“When the season greets me,” goes a later verse, “I’ll ring out like a hammer / No place will be unknowing / No word will be untrue.”

 and everything else slips away.